elninotech/uppload/content/help/services/url.md

 On the web, open the picture you want to select and copy the URL from your browser's address bar.

-## Why don't I see the URL icon?
+## Why don't I see the Direct URL icon?

-If you don't see the URL icon, it could be because:
+If you don't see the Direct URL icon, it could be because:

 - Your browser does not support importing an image from URL; if this is the case, you should update your browser
-- The website has not enabled the URL import feature
+- The website has not enabled the Direct URL import feature

 ![Screenshot of the URL service](/assets/screenshots/url.png)